mauriciopoppe/blog/site/content/notes/learning-french.md

 Thanks to Stephen's video, I changed my initial strategy:

-* I focused on listening to and watching content in French.
+* I focused on listening to and watching stuff in French.
 * I listened to podcasts with an interactive transcription where I could see the meaning of new words.
 * I spent less time practicing my speaking skills.
 * I spent less time learning grammar rules like verb conjugations and tenses.

-After a few weeks/months of trying this out, I noticed I was starting to understand new words here and there (simply because it's natural for the most common words in a spoken language to appear most frequently in casual conversation).
+After a few weeks/months of trying this out, I noticed I was starting to understand new words here and there because it's natural for the most common words in a language to appear most frequently in casual conversation.
 Then I realized that I no longer needed to think about the right conjugation for a word because it somehow just came to mind after lots of reading/listening.

-After I understood a lot of what I read or listened to, I knew it was time to speak and to learn grammar in a structured way.
+After I understood a lot of what I read or listened to, I knew it was time to speak and to learn grammar properly.

 My intermediate strategy:

 * I started speaking as much as possible using Tandem, Preply.
-* I started learning grammar in a structured way.
+* I started learning grammar properly.

 I use [Preply](https://preply.com/) at least once a week, where I only focus on practicing my speaking skills.
 I go to a French meetup to practice in person[^1], and